Hobart and William Smith Colleges requires at least 32 courses to graduate with a bachelor's degree.

 ✅ Hobart and William Smith Colleges offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ Hobart and William Smith Colleges offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+Students must complete a senior project if they are in the Honors Program at Hobart and William Smith Colleges.

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.